Saint Paul Seminary (Pittsburgh)

 Saint Paul Seminary is the diocesan minor seminary for the Roman Catholic Diocese of Pittsburgh.
 It is located in East Carnegie, a neighborhood of Pittsburgh, Pennsylvania.
+It shares a campus with the diocese's pastoral center.

 The seminary is not a degree-granting institution; seminarians in their collegiate or pre-theological studies attend classes at Franciscan University of Steubenville.

 History

 Previous diocesan seminaries

 Bishop Michael O'Connor founded Pittsburgh's first diocesan seminary in 1844, the first year of his episcopate.
 St. Michael Seminary was located in Pittsburgh's Birmingham neighborhood.
 It was briefly discontinued for four years (1851–1856), operated for a year in Cambria County, and was finally reestablished in the Pittsburgh neighborhood of Glenwood.
 The seminary definitively closed in 1876 with the tumultuous creation of the Diocese of Allegheny out of the Diocese of Pittsburgh.
 After 1876, Pittsburgh's diocesan seminarians received instruction at Saint Vincent Seminary in Latrobe.

 Seminarians during the episcopacy of Hugh C. Boyle, from 1926 to 1945, were allowed to commute to Duquesne University from home.
 Bishop John F. Dearden, however, ended that practice.
 Until the creation of Saint Paul's, Pittsburgh seminarians would attend classes at other minor seminaries in Pennsylvania, Ohio, Indiana, and Kentucky.